Basketmaker III: A.D. 500 to 750

 The Basketmaker III period was a time of rapid population growth in the Mesa Verde region, which archaeologists believe was largely the result of immigration.
 Earlier Basketmaker peoples had lived mostly in the extreme eastern and western parts of the region and adjacent areas outside the region.
 But starting in the sixth century, descendants of these early Eastern and Western Basketmakers apparently began moving into the central Mesa Verde region in large numbers.

 The population boom ushered in an era of great change and progress.
-Domesticated beans, pottery, and the bow and arrow were all introduced during this time.
+Hunters completed the transition from atlatl-and-spear weaponry to the bow and arrow.
+Domesticated beans, introduced into the Southwest centuries earlier, became a Pueblo staple during this time, and people began making different kinds of pottery, including cooking ware.
 Farming became increasingly important, with people relying more and more on domesticated crops, especially corn.
 For most of the period, the climate was very favorable for agriculture, with few droughts, which may have encouraged immigration from adjacent regions with less-favorable conditions.

 But the population boom probably brought its own share of problems, too.
 As discussed before, it is likely that the people moving in from the east and the west spoke different languages, and archaeologists have found evidence of conflict between them during the preceding Basketmaker II period.
 So it would have been important for people to develop ways to live together.